Selective Annotation via Data Allocation: These Data Should Be Triaged to Experts for Annotation Rather Than the Model: Limitations

 \section{Limitations}

-Computational constraints and financial limitations are always significant factors.
-In this paper, one limitation of our work stems from the potential sensitivity of prompt engineering, despite our careful design of prompts for the LLM-based annotator.
-Running the LLM-based annotator multiple times with different seeds and prompts can yield more statistically significant results.
-Another limitation of our work is the use of lightweight models as the model annotator.
-This is constrained by limited computational resources.
+\textbf{Scale of Model Annotator}.
+One limitation of our work is that we use lightweight models for annotation due to limited computational resources.
 While lightweight models are commonly employed in data annotation \cite{chen2020jit2r, pmlr-v133-desmond21a}, we do not investigate the effectiveness of larger language models as the model annotator in this study.
-Although SANT, based on lightweight models, still outperforms the LLM-based annotator, we aim to explore larger language models in future research.
+However, SANT, based on lightweight models, still outperforms the LLM-based automatic annotator.

+\textbf{Model annotation cost}.
+While the use of models for data annotation may incur computational costs, our current research focuses solely on human annotation costs, neglecting model annotation costs.
+This simplification, while not entirely reflective of real-world scenarios, is justified by the significantly higher cost of human annotation compared to model annotation \cite{li2023coannotating, gilardi2023chatgpt}.
+Additionally, the light-weighted models employed in this study further minimize the model annotation cost, rendering it negligible.
+To enhance the practicality of our work, future research will incorporate the cost of model annotation.

+\textbf{Human annotation cost simulation}.
+Human annotation cost on each piece of data may not necessarily be constant.
+The cognitive abilities of different humans and the difficulty level of different data can both impact the human annotation cost.
+Our paper, like the previous research, assumes that the human annotation cost on each data is constant.
+In future research, constructing a user simulator to simulate human cognitive abilities and evaluating the difficulty of the data could be the next research direction to improve our work.

+\textbf{Performance under extremely limited budgets}.
+Our method may not exhibit a substantial advantage over the best baseline under extremely limited budgets.
+However, it consistently performs at least on par, and often slightly better in this scenario.
+This, however, does not diminish the substantial effectiveness advantage demonstrated by our method in other scenarios.
+We have conducted a thorough analysis of the reasons behind our method's limited performance improvement under extremely limited budgets.
+This analysis will guide our future work in developing targeted improvements to further enhance the effectiveness of our method.

+\textbf{Data annotation can be an intricate and complex engineering problem}.
+While our work focuses on the data allocation problem and introduces the SANT framework for human-machine cooperative annotation, real-world deployment of SANT necessitates further systematic engineering considerations.
+These aspects, often overlooked in both our paper and other research on data allocation or data annotation, are addressed in Appendix \ref{impleod}, where deployment suggestions are provided.